-- Admissions to the degree programs are made for Fall only, with March 1 as the deadline for initial review.
-Applications received after March 1 will be reviewed only on a space-available basis.
-Admissions to the Post-Master's letter of completion program continue throughout the year. - Students may not change programs of study in Psychology without approval of the Graduate Committee. - Students admitted on a Provisional basis must petition to be admitted to Full status when they have successfully met the provisions specified at the time of their admission, or prior to applying for degree candidacy.
+- Admission to the degree programs are made for Fall only, with March 1 as the deadline for initial review.
+Applications received after March 1 will be reviewed only on a space-available basis. - Students may not change programs of study in Psychology without approval of the Graduate Committee. - Students admitted on a Provisional basis must petition to be admitted to Full status when they have successfully met the provisions specified at the time of their admission, or prior to applying for degree candidacy.